FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 _(Incorrect.
 Health checks help address availability needs.)_

 -Block access to storage assets in one of your zones.
+_(Incorrect.
+Ensuring that your data remains available in an outage is part of durability.)_

 -Block access to all resources in a zone.